NicolasBighetti/twitchplaysreborn/README.md

 	}
 }
 ```
-FCommand Parser allows to get the different parameter of your command for examples, wich word you want to spam (see Command.h for the implementation of FCommandParser with NextInt(), NextString() etc ...)
+FCommand Parser allows you to get the different parameters of your command for examples, wich word you want to spam (see Command.h for the implementation of FCommandParser with NextInt(), NextString() etc ...)

 see WorldCommand.cpp for more samples of execute method